Published: 10 March 2020

 This must state clearly the minimum level of cover provided and the companies covered by the policy.
 You must display a copy of the certificate of insurance where your employees can easily read it.
-Since 1 October 2008 they have been allowed to display the certificate electronically.
+Since 1 October 2008, companies have been allowed to display the certificate electronically.
 If you choose this method you need to ensure your employees know how and where to find the certificate and have reasonable access to it.

-Although the following is not a legal requirement, in light of a growing trend for Authorities to request sight of written ages verification policies and an authorisation form to sell alcohol signed by the Designated Premises Supervisor.
+Although the following is not a legal requirement, in light of a growing trend for Authorities to request sight of written age verification policies and an authorisation form to sell alcohol signed by the Designated Premises Supervisor.
 We advise that you ensure these documents are available, updated where necessary and fully completed.

 You should also review your Premises Licence conditions to ensure compliance with any specific conditions relating to the display of additional notices.

 If strobe lighting is used, signage should be erected to advise customers of strobe use.